lestrrat-go/helium/README.md

 # Important Notice:

 I'm only going to work on this full-throttle until Jan 4, 2016.
 After that, I need to get back to life for a while again.
 Help in forms for PRs is better, but if you insiste, Amazon gift cards to lestrrat at gmail is appreciated ;)

+# What's with the naming?

+I thought it sounded cool.
+Not set in stone, so we may change it later.